PandaX-xT: a Multi-ten-tonne Liquid Xenon Observatory at the China Jinping Underground Laboratory: Physics potential

 Note that the neutrino scattering rate in Tables~\ref{tab:bkg_below_10keV} and~\ref{tab:solar_nu_background} has assumed standard electroweak interaction only.
 If there is an enhanced neutrino magnetic moment $\mu_\nu$ due to the Majorana nature or exotic new physics beyond the SM, the elastic scattering cross section will be modified by a term~\cite{Billard:2013qya}

-in which $\alpha_{\rm EM} = 1/137$, $m_{e}$ is the mass of the electron, and $E_{\nu}$ and $T$ are the kinetic energy of the neutrino and recoiling electron, respectively.
+in which $\alpha_{\rm EM} = 1/137$, $m_{e}$ is the mass of the electron, and $E_{\nu}$ and $T$ are the energy of the neutrino and recoiled electron, respectively.
 Therefore, the low energy $pp$ neutrino measurement can be in turn used to search for $\mu_\nu$.
-With 200\,tonne$\cdot$year exposure and our background presented, we expect to achieve an unprecedented sensitivity of $1.2\times10^{-12}$$\mu_B$ to $\mu_\nu$ (Fig.~\ref{fig:nv_sensitivity}), where $\mu_B$ is the Bohr magneton.
+With 200\,tonne$\cdot$year exposure and our background presented in the ROI of DM in Table~\ref{tab:bkg_below_10keV}, we expect to achieve an unprecedented sensitivity of $1.2\times10^{-12}$$\mu_B$ to $\mu_\nu$ (Fig.~\ref{fig:nv_sensitivity}), where $\mu_B$ is the Bohr magneton.